 In 2012, Ruckert moved to Washington, D.C., to join the faculty of George Washington University as assistant professor in the Department of Physical Therapy and Health Care Sciences.
 This year, she received the Outstanding Faculty Award from the GW physical therapy class of 2013 for her contributions to teaching.

 Ruckert developed the MedStar National Rehabilitation Network/George Washington University Neurologic Residency Program, for which she currently serves as academic director.
 She is a member of the American Physical Therapy Association and has served on the Neurology Section’s Member and Public Relations Committee.

 Brian McAree served as vice president for student affairs and campus life at Ithaca College from 2001 until retiring in 2012.
 In this role, he was responsible for the leadership of a comprehensive student services division that included nearly 200 employees in 14 departments, ranging from career services and athletics to public safety and the health center.

 McAree joined the college in 1983 as director of residential life, was named assistant vice president for student affairs and campus life in 1989, and promoted to associate vice president in 1997.
 Prior to his tenure at IC, he held student affairs positions at Rider University, the University of Delaware and West Liberty State College.

 Currently, McAree serves as president of the Cayuga Medical Center Foundation and vice chair of the Cayuga Medical Center Board of Directors.
 He is a past member of the board of directors of Franziska Racker Centers and the United Way of Tompkins County Community Campaign Committee.

 He and his wife, Kris Corda, have three children, all of whom graduated from Ithaca College: Kelly ’06, Katelyn ’08 and Tommy ’13.

-Originally published in Media Relations: Ithaca College Honors Five with Alumni Association Awards.
+Originally published in IC News: Ithaca College Honors Five with Alumni Association Awards.